 - Cynthia Leitich Smith hosts this Children's and YA Books State Awards list.

 - The Children's Book Committee of Bank Street College produces an annual list of recommended books.
-The most recent edition is available via their home page, and they have posted a "Best of the Best" list, compiling all the starred books from the 1998 through 2009 lists, conveniently organized by age.
+The most recent edition, and some previous ones, is available via their home page.

 - And the Winner Is...: This is a great background piece on the history and impact of the Newbery and Caldecott awards.